pro-utkarshM/axiomOS/README_RISCV.md

 ## What Gets Built

-The build script compiles the **standalone RISC-V demo kernel** located at:
+The build script compiles the **RISC-V demo kernel** located at:
 ```
-/home/ubuntu/riscv-kernel-demo/
+kernel/riscv-demo/
 ```

 **Note:** This is NOT the main Muffin kernel.
 It's a minimal demonstration kernel that proves OpenSBI integration works.